125th Fighter Squadron: Air Defense mission

 The 125th returned from France and was reformed in Tulsa in July 1952, being assigned to Tactical Air Command as a Fighter-Bomber squadron.
 It was re-equipped with F-51D Mustangs, owing to the lack of jet aircraft available.
 The squadron continued to train in the Mustang until 1954 when obsolescent F-80C Shooting Star jets were received.

 In 1957 the Oklahoma Air National Guard was given a fighter-interceptor mission in Air Defense Command (ADC), and on 1 August, the 125th Fighter-Bomber Squadron was authorized to expand to a group level.
-The 138th Fighter-Interceptor Group was authorized and extended federal recognition by the National Guard Bureau.
+The 138th Fighter Group was authorized and extended federal recognition by the National Guard Bureau.
 The 125th Fighter-Interceptor Squadron becoming the group's flying unit.
-Other support squadrons assigned into the group were the 138th Headquarters, 138th Material Squadron (Maintenance), 138th Combat Support Squadron, and the 138th USAF Dispensary.
+Other elements assigned into the group were the 138th group headquarters, 138th Material Squadron (maintenance and supply), 138th Air Base Squadron, and the 138th USAF Dispensary.

-With the Fighter-Interceptor mission assignment, the 125th also assumed ADC runway alert program on full 24-hour basis – with armed jet fighters ready to "scramble" at a moment's notice.
-This event brought the group into the daily combat operational program of the USAF, placing us on "the end of the runway" alongside regular USAF-Air Defense Fighter Squadrons.
+With the fighter-interceptor mission assignment, the 125th also assumed ADC runway alert program on full 24-hour basis – with armed jet fighters ready to "scramble" at a moment's notice.
+This event brought the group into the daily combat operational program of the USAF, placing us on "the end of the runway" alongside regular USAF air defense fighter squadrons.
 The obsolescent F-80 day fighters were upgraded to the all-weather/day/night F-86D Sabre Interceptor by the end of the year.
 In June 1959 the squadron traded their F-86Ds for the upgraded F-86L Sabre Interceptor with uprated afterburning engines and new electronics.

 Air Transport mission

-In January 1960, the 138th FIS was reassigned to Military Air Transport Service (MATS), trading in its Sabre interceptors for 4-engined C-97 Stratofreighter transports.
+In January 1960, the 125th FIS was reassigned to Military Air Transport Service, trading in its Sabre interceptors for 4-engined C-97 Stratofreighter transports.
 With air transportation recognized as a critical wartime need, the unit was re-designated the 138th Air Transport Wing (Heavy) with the 125th Air Transport Squadron.
 During the 1961 Berlin Crisis, both the Group and squadron were federalized on 1 October 1961.
-From Tulsa, the 125th ATS augmented MATS airlift capability worldwide in support of the Air Force’s needs.
+From Tulsa, the 125th ATS augmented MATS airlift capability worldwide in support of the Air Force's needs.
 It returned again to Oklahoma state control on 31 August 1962.
 Throughout the 1960s, the 125th flew long-distance transport missions in support of Air Force requirements, frequently sending aircraft to the Caribbean, Europe, Australia, Hawaii, Japan, the Philippines, and during the Vietnam War, to both South Vietnam, Okinawa and Thailand.
 The C-97s were retired in 1968 and the unit was transferred to Military Airlift Command (MAC), being re-equipped with C-124C Globemaster II heavy transports.
 The Group continued to fly long-distance intercontinental airlift flights until the Globemasters were retired at the end of 1972.